SringayKeno/stock-analysis/README.md

 ### Refactoring

 Steve, wants to do more stock research and he wants to expand the dataset to include the entire stock market over the last few years.
-Although my current code works well for the twleve stocks we analyed, it might not work as well for thousands of stocks.
+Although my current code works well for the twleve stocks analyed, it might not work as well for thousands of stocks.
 So I edited or refactored the code to make it more efficient —by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 I refactored the code in the loops that run through the stock data.
 In the orginal code the loops would go through all the rows of data to collect the information.
-In the re-edited code the lo0ps would only go through a table or range (not all the data) to to return a value.
+In the re-edited code the loops would only go through a table or range (not all the data) to to return a value.

 Below is the original code